JHDillinger/PythonStuff/README.md

 # PythonStuff

-a collection of scripts, projects etc from learning Python
+a collection of (more or less useful) Python scripts